J. S. Grewal: Career

 After securing his Ph.D. and DLitt from London, he joined the GNDU, where he founded the Department of History.
-He was the first Dean of the Academic Affairs of the University and was a former member of faculty at the Panjab University, Chandigarh.
+After becoming a Dean of Academic Affairs at GNDU,' he was the first Dean of the Academic Affairs (from 1981–1984) of the University and was a former member of faculty at the Panjab University, Chandigarh.
 After his superannuation from GNDU in 1984, he joined the Indian Institute of Advanced Study as its director.
+In 1988, he retired from GNDU and became a Visiting Fellow at the Indian Institute of Advanced Studies.
+He served as the director of the institution from 1989–1993.